MrKai77/Loop/README.md

 ### Triggering

 Loop uses a trigger key to function.
 This key must be held down or pressed to activate certain features within Loop.
 To access the radial menu, hold down the trigger key and move the cursor in the desired direction.
 Users who prefer keyboard shortcuts can assign a key to work with the trigger key, activating specific actions.
 The trigger key can be set in the "Behavior" tab of the "Settings" section.
-The trigger key can consist of one or multiple keys.**Using Caps Lock**
+The trigger key can consist of one or multiple keys.

 To set Caps Lock as your trigger key, you have two options: